Irish minister receives bomb threat as water levy protests escalate

 Government ministers have been heckled at protests in recent days and Environment Minister Alan Kelly said a worker at his constituency office had received the telephone threat on Monday.

-“This was a very traumatic and upsetting experience,” Kelly, a minister with the center-left Labour Party, the junior partner in government, said in a statement.
+“This was a very traumatic and upsetting experience,” Kelly, a minister with the centre-left Labour Party, the junior partner in government, said in a statement.

 Deputy Prime Minister Joan Burton was trapped in her car for two hours on Saturday by a crowd including a recently elected member of parliament who is calling for a boycott of the charges.